microsoft/rushstack/api/ts-command-line.icommandlinestringlistdefinition.md

 # ICommandLineStringListDefinition interface

-For use with CommandLineParser, this interface represents a string command line parameter
+For use with CommandLineParser, this interface represents a command line parameter whose argument is a list of strings.